 Flowering Plants

-When you're looking for a flowering, low growing filler plant for garden beds and pots, pretty little alyssum is a common choice.
+When you're looking for a flowering, low growing filler plant for winter garden beds and pots, pretty little alyssum is an ideal choice.
 It may not usually take centre stage and is often taken for granted, however alyssum is a very worthy plant to grow and makes a gorgeous border plant even when grown on its own.

-In warm and temperate zones during June it's as easy as scattering seed direct where they are to grow and only just covering with 2 mm of loose soil or Yates Seed Raising Mix.
+In warm and temperate zones during winter it's as easy as scattering seed direct where the plants are to grow and only just covering with 2 mm of loose soil or Yates Seed Raising Mix.
 Firm down and keep the soil moist while the seeds germinate (which takes around 2 weeks) and the seedlings establish.
 In cool zones look for seedlings of alyssum in your local garden centre or delay sowing seed until spring.

 Here are some beautiful flower combinations using alyssum: